Skip to main content

 For instance, healthy fats are essential components of cell membranes, ensuring they remain fluid and responsive to hormonal signals.
 Proteins provide the amino acids necessary not only for building muscle but also for synthesizing peptide hormones and the very receptors they bind to.
 A diet deficient in these foundational macronutrients can compromise the entire signaling system, regardless of the circulating hormone levels.

-Furthermore, ∞ vitamins and minerals ∞ act as cofactors in countless enzymatic reactions that govern hormone synthesis and metabolism.
+Furthermore, micronutrients ∞ vitamins and minerals ∞ act as cofactors in countless enzymatic reactions that govern hormone synthesis and metabolism.
 Zinc, for example, is critical for testosterone production, while selenium is vital for the conversion of thyroid hormones.
-A nutrient-dense diet ensures that these essential helpers are available, allowing the to function seamlessly.
+A nutrient-dense diet ensures that these essential helpers are available, allowing the endocrine system to function seamlessly.

 Chronic inflammation, often driven by processed foods and excess sugar, can interfere with hormone receptor function, creating a state of cellular resistance.
 By focusing on whole, anti-inflammatory foods, you are actively clearing the lines of communication, allowing your body to respond optimally to both its natural hormones and any therapeutic support.